jason-smart/1701QCA-Assessment2/index.md

 ![Sunflower](images/sunflower.jpg)

-This project is related to mine in its aesthetic and idea.
-The square shape, basic colour, and overcomplication of a simple task are very similar to my project.
+This project is related to mine in its because it also uses a photoresistor to detect light levels.

 ## Other research ##
 *Include here any other relevant research you have done.
 This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
 For each particular source, add a comment or two about why it is relevant or what you have taken from it.*